Does it mutate š±

 Description

-The copyWithin() method shallow copies part of an array to another location in the same array and returns it, without modifying its size.
+The copyWithin() method of Array instances shallow copies part of this array to another location in the same array and returns this array without modifying its length.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/copyWithin